 If You Don't Qualify

-- Need help paying for long-term care or nursing home services
+- You need help paying for long-term care services or nursing facility services.

-County staff will determine if you qualify for another program.
-Contact your county if you have questions about your application.
-If you don't qualify for Medical Assistance or MinnesotaCare and do not qualify for another program through your county, you can still purchase health insurance through MNsure and see if you qualify for a federal tax credit.
+Contact your county or tribe (PDF) if you have questions about your application.
+If you don't qualify for MA or MinnesotaCare and do not qualify for another program through your county or tribe, you can still purchase health insurance through MNsure and see if you qualify for a federal tax credit.

 If you are a current MA or MinnesotaCare member and have questions about your membership, payments, renewals* or other topics, please use the contact information on the DHS website.

 *Important information about MA and MinnesotaCare renewals: During the COVID-19 federal public health emergency, DHS put special rules in place to help Minnesotans on MA and MinnesotaCare keep their health care coverage.
 When the federal government ends the emergency, DHS will restart the regular renewal process for these programs.
 Here is what you can do now to prepare.

 The Minnesota Health Care Programs New Member Information and Summary of Coverage, Cost Sharing, and Limits (PDF) provides additional helpful information.